Dubai stocks at 3-year high on bourse expansion plan

-Dubai's stock market ended higher on Wednesday, reaching its highest in over three years, buildng on gains from the previous session when stocks jumped following the emirate's plans to launch a multi-billion dirham market-maker fund and intitial public offerings.
+DUBAI: Dubai’s stock market ended higher on Wednesday, reaching its highest in over three years, building on gains from the previous session when stocks jumped following the emirate’s plans to launch a multi-billion dirham market-maker fund and initial public offerings.

 Dubai’s main share index jumped 3.8%, as most stocks were trading in the black, including blue-chip developer Emaar Properties with a 7.8% jump, its highest since Oct.
 2019.